 James family have created the walk to be a permanent memorial to James' memory & name and it starts and finishes at his precious Stanage Edge where he loved to climb and boulder with his brother Joe and their friends.

 It is 1 mile for each year of his life and so it’s 22 ¾ miles long.
-The 1st completion will be on Sept 29th 2012 which is 1 day before his & Joe’s birthday.
+The inaugural completion was on Sept 29th 2012 which is 1 day before his & Joe’s birthday.

 Maps and further details are now available on Facebook.